-The SAN Volume Controller cluster Command-Line Interface (CLI) is a collection of commands which enable you to manage the SAN Volume Controller.
+The SAN Volume Controller cluster command-line Interface (CLI) is a collection of commands you can use to manage the SAN Volume Controller.

 The vehicle for these commands is the secure shell (SSH) connection between the SSH client software on the host system and the SSH server on the SAN Volume Controller cluster.